Based in Sydney, Australia

 Leadlight Gamma is the first release from Heiress Software, Wade Clarke's new interactive fiction imprint with a three-game plan.

-Leadlight Gamma is available for MacOS, Windows, Linux and iOS.
+Leadlight Gamma is available for MacOS (up to and including Mojave), Windows, Linux and iOS.
 The game file is platform portable.

 + An old-school text adventure / interactive fiction – type in your commands and read what happens next